UltimateForm/mordhauMigrantTitles/README.md

 1. this hasn't been stress tested
    1. I tested on a small server with 20-30 ppl
    2. most of my testing has been on personal local server with bots
-2. this bot relies on consistent rcon connection, if it breaks you need to restart bot